GlycoSHIELD-MD/GlycoSHIELD-MD/README.md

 <img src="TUTORIAL/IMG/tut4.svg.png" width="500">

 In addition, a PDB file is created named “maxResidueSASA_probe_0.14.pdb”, where shield- ing has been encoded in the column holding the beta factor information.
-Here, 0.14 denotes the probe radius used for SASA calculation.
+Here, 0.14 and 0.25 denote two different probe radii used for SASA calculation.
 An occupancy value of 1 marks residues acces- sible in the absence of the glycans, and 0 if a given site is not accessible at all.
 Such PDB file can be then displayed e.g. in VMD: